-Participating Whole Life Insurance (PWLI) is a type of permanent life insurance that provides a death benefit, cash value growth, and the opportunity to earn dividends.
+Participating whole life insurance (PWLI) is a type of permanent life insurance that provides a death benefit, cash value growth, and the opportunity to earn dividends.
 A PWLI contract is designed to remain in force for the insured’s whole life and typically requires premiums to be paid every year.
-The contract is between the policy owner[i] and the insurance company where the insurance company contractually guarantees to pay to the beneficiaries of the contract a certain death benefit upon the death of the insured as well as share the excess profits the company generates with policy owners (participants, policyholders).
-This sharing of excess profits is referred to as dividends but is considered a refund of premium according to current tax law in the United States.
-Therefore, these dividends are not currently treated as taxable income in most cases.[ii]
+The contract is between the policy owner[i] and the insurance company where the insurance company contractually guarantees to pay to the beneficiaries of the policy a certain death benefit upon the death of the insured as well as share the excess profits the company generates with policy owners (participants, policyholders).
+This sharing of profits is referred to as dividends but is considered a refund of premium according to current tax law in the United States.
+Therefore, these dividends are not treated as taxable income in most cases.[ii]

 That being said, if the loan interest and premiums are paid according to the contract, the policy will not lapse and the owner of the policy can use the capital borrowed for whatever need or purpose intended.
 The only requirement to initiate a policy loan is to assign the policy to the insurance company for security, by either making a phone call or completing a simple loan request form.
 Policy loans alter the death benefit of the policy and may alter the dividends that are paid in some PWLI contracts.

-The policy loan provision of PWLI polices guarantees a relative liquid source of equity which can be borrowed and self- managed.
+The policy loan provision of participating whole life insurance policies guarantees a relatively liquid source of equity which can be borrowed and self-managed.
 When done appropriately, with the assistance of a good consultant, this positive cash flow can be used to create more value, wealth and abundance.
 It can also create the ability to increase policy premiums and therefore allow you to repeat this cycle.
-Because of this cycle of positive cash flow, the pros of having whole life insurance easily outweigh the potential tax con that could result from improper management.
+Because of this cycle of positive cash flow, and with proper management the pros of having whole life insurance easily outweigh the potential tax con that could result from improper management.